Cyreexcs/OpenGL-3D-Animation/README.md

 ![pqwqwq](https://github.com/Cyreexcs/OpenGL-3D-Animation/assets/70235827/4627c2c7-b660-4e41-ad14-b0ccef204155)

 The Same applies to the light calculations and reflections.
-These could be also changed by you to fit
+These could be also changed by you to fit.
+I opted for a different image that isn't mine to enhance the visibility of the reflection, as the colors and lighting intensity seemed more conducive to highlighting the reflective properties.
+Feel free to adjust the colors and brightness to better suit your preferences.*

 ## Keyboard Controls